greenm01/vb4x/docs/ec4x_specs.md

 ## 4\.1 Escorts

-If Shipyards or Starbases are ordered to move, they must be accompanied by a fleet escort.
-They can not move across jump lanes unassisted.
+Starbases and Spacelift ships must be accompanied by a fleet escort.
+They can not jump across lanes unassisted, nor cross restricted lanes.

-Merchant Marine ships may join a fleet for escort.

 # 5\.0 Combat